informalsystems/multisig/README.md

   (ie. decoding the bech32 for each key and running `keys add` on the new binary)
 - test suite that spins up some local nodes and multisigs for testing
-- allow multiple txs to be started at a time per chain/key pair - this will take some refactoring
 - proper error handling - sometimes we just print a message and return no error, but then the exit code is still 0
 - make tx and query response parsing more robust (currently shelling out to CLI